Whole Body Health for All Ages

 Did you know dehydration can lead to memory issues and constipation?
 Dehydration can become more dangerous as we age.
 We may forget to drink enough water during the busy days.
 The recommended amount is eight to 12 glasses of water a day.
 Try setting aside a container like a travel water bottle or pitcher—with ounces measured on the outside—so you can keep track of how much water you drink each day.

 As you age, your heart rate begins to slow down and your joints may start to ache more.
-Williams said to keep your heart healthy and your bones strong, you want to incorporate physical activity that not only gets your heart rate up, but that also helps improve strength and flexibility.
+To keep your heart healthy and your bones strong, you want to incorporate physical activity that not only gets your heart rate up, but that also helps improve strength and flexibility.
 This includes incorporating activities such as walking, swimming, gardening, stretching and weight-bearing exercises into your daily routine.
 Pick something you like or find an exercise partner to help motivate yourself to stick with it!
 If you can’t commit to something every day, aim for three to five days a week and focus on increasing movement in your daily routine.

 Interacting with others and cultivating relationships is a great way to boost your mood and your overall health.
 Consider volunteering with friends, joining a church or other spiritual place of worship, or finding others with similar hobbies.
 In the times of COVID-19, you can still interact in useful ways by collecting items to donate or doing safe, socially distanced outdoor gatherings.

 Overall health doesn’t have to be a chore.
 It’s all about balance and setting manageable expectations for yourself.
 Start by breaking up health goals into the four categories above to help you prioritize where to begin.
 Implementing healthy habits today will help you to feel great inside and out as you continue each year.

 We want to help you navigate your overall health through all stages of life —that starts with routine visits with your primary care provider.
 Connect with one of ours today at beebehealthcare.org/find-a-doc.